MiloEliot/PostgreSQL_Analysis_for_World_Cities_Countries_and_Languages_Dataset/README.md

 - `data` - the csv files downloaded from Kaggle
 - `sql` - SQL script used for database construction and exploratory data analysis
 - `outputs` - the generated plots
+- `Report.md` - the report for this project